bradenshipley/PPP5/README.md

 ![](https://media.giphy.com/media/yv3OnElBmeKTliMnHf/giphy.gif)

 ### "Forking" Other Sketches
 Users can see sketches other people have made.
 The app will not leave you save other sketches.
-If you try, the app will notify you with an error, and the save button will re-render as an "Add Sketch" button with an input field for the sketch name.
+If you try, the app will notify you with an error, and the save button will re-render as an "Add Sketch" button with an input field for the name.

 ### Submitting changes
 Feel free to fork this repo and submit changes/improvements.